9 Things to do in Nagano this Winter

 Our 1-Day Snow Monkeys, Zenko-ji Temple & Sake Tour is the best way to turn your visit to the temple into an experience and unlock some of the mystery of Japanese Buddhism with the aid of your guide.

-Also including pick up and drop off from Hakuba, lunch and guided ‘sake’ tasting experience followed -by an early afternoon visit to the hot spring-bathing snow monkeys of Jigokudani, this tour lets you get the most out of your visit to Nagano!
+Also including pick-up and drop-off in Hakuba, lunch and guided ‘sake’ tasting experience followed -by an early afternoon visit to the hot spring-bathing snow monkeys of Jigokudani, this tour lets you get the most out of your visit to Nagano!

 6. Enjoy the powder at Japan’s largest ski resort on a fun 1-day tour

 Shiga Kogen is Japan’s largest ski resort and a favorite with local skiers and boarders.
 Quickly building a reputation with international visitors, Shiga is an expansive resort that will keep you entertained for days!